 While you're busy getting fit, don't forget nutrition: you can find a dietary coach online, too!

 Learn to play guitar

 Have you long wished to play the guitar?
 Do you envision your fingers tinkling the ivories for enraptured friends?
 What about beating a drum?

 Learning music online offers a distinct advantage over traditional music lessons because you can record your tutor's instructions for later playback, should you need reinforcement until your next scheduled lesson.

 Also, you can ask your tutor to recommend videos to watch online that complement your session.

 Instead of lugging that guitar or clarinet across town, you/your child can learn everything from chords and fingering to writing music from the online teacher of your choice.

 Studies have proven that learning to play music can result in improved academic skills.
-Besides your love of music, isn’t that a great reason to take lessons online?
+Besides your love of music, isn't that a great reason to take a private class online?